2024 Visitor Use Management Strategy

 The National Park Service mission calls for us to provide the best possible access to meaningful and enjoyable experiences while preserving the resources that make Glacier special.
 In recent years, achieving that mission has gotten more complex due to growth in visitation and changing use patterns.
 While this increase means that more people are exploring and connecting with the park, it also presents diverse challenges like crowding and congestion and difficulty providing timely emergency responses.
 It also has impacts on the park’s resources such as iconic wildlife, tribal connections, the scenic glaciated landscape, the park's historic infrastructure such as Going-to-the-Sun Road, and facilities such as water and waste disposal systems.

 We’ve used a variety of tools to address these challenges over the years.
 Most recently, we’ve piloted a series of different reservation systems during the last three summers.
-We’ve learned a lot from these pilots—now, we’d like to hear from you.
+We’ve learned a lot from these pilots—now we are using input from public feedback taken during the August 16 to September 30 open comment period to determine how the park will operate in the summer season of 2024.

 Goat on trail and hikers close by